-“"Cathy Hannabach assembles an impressive interdisciplinary archive to explore important questions in twentieth century US political and cultural histories.
+“Cathy Hannabach assembles an impressive interdisciplinary archive to explore important questions in twentieth century US political and cultural histories.
 Analyzing blood as both metaphor and material practice, Hannabach's inventive, lively, and important book examines the relationship between race, gender/sexuality, and national belonging in popular culture, medicine, and in the military.
-Essential reading for transnational American Studies, gender and sexuality, and science and technology studies."”
+Essential reading for transnational American studies, gender and sexuality studies, and science and technology studies.”

 Julie Szeauthor of Fantasy Islands: Chinese Dreams and Ecological Fears in an Age of Climate Crisis